lunarmodules/Penlight/doc/manual/08-additional.md

 example for another implementation.)

 Flags and options may also be declared as vararg arrays, and can occur anywhere.
+If there is both a short and long form, then the trailing "..." must happen after the long form, for example "-x,--network... (string)...",

 Bear in mind that short options can be combined (like 'tar -xzf'), so it's perfectly legal to have '-vvv'.
 But normally the value of args.v is just a simple `true` value.